ojasiiitd/Language-Representations/README.md

 * Both embedding models agree on the most part, but it seems like distilledtext is less confident about non-related words.
 This is possible due to the information loss during TruncatedSVD. distilledtext might also overestimate similarities between related words due to the same reason.

 **Visualizing Embeddings using PCA**
-* Reduced the embeddings for compacttext to 2 dimensions and visualizing them on the X-Y axis:
+* Reduced the embeddings for **compacttext** to 2 dimensions and visualizing them on the X-Y axis:
 ![alt text](Images/image-7.png)

 ##### Intrinsic Evaluation
 I'll be using **FastText** - a state-of-the-art neural embedding model created by Facebook for ~200 languages.
 FastText is a pre-trained word embedding model learned on different sources using a deep neural network.
-It's an open-source and the English dataset is publicly available [here](https://fasttext.cc/docs/en/english-vectors.html).
+It's fully open-source and the English embeddings is publicly available [here](https://fasttext.cc/docs/en/english-vectors.html).

 ###### BATS (The Bigger Analogy Test Set)
 * Sample rows - BATS